-The best way I find to do this is to always use a good quality reputable brand of chocolate.
+Always use a good quality brand of chocolate.

 Then add the remaining quarter of your chocolate and stir through for 1 min/speed 2 with no temperature selected which will bring the chocolate down to 37°C which makes it then easier to work with.
 By adding more chocolate it introduces good crystals into the warm chocolate and it cools it down.

 It is important to not overheat chocolate as it can burn easily.
 It is good too, to be mindful that white and milk chocolate due to the additional milk and sugar content will melt more quickly than dark chocolate

 Tempering chocolate is beneficial for using chocolate in chocolate molds or wanting to give it a glossy finish.

 When it comes to baking, chocolate does not need to be tempered because it is being incorporated into another form.
 For example; chocolate does not need to be tempered to make chocolate ganache or chocolate frosting, as there are other ingredients added to the chocolate in generous quantities relative to the amount of chocolate.

 See below the recipe on tempering chocolate in the thermomix.